MARKET SNAPSHOT: Stock Futures Rise As U.S., Mexico Trade Tensions Cool

 Opinion: America's attempt to 'get tough' with China could accelerate our own relative decline

 Stocks rallied Friday after much weaker-than-expected U.S. jobs growth in May appeared to strengthen the case for U.S. interest rate cuts this year.
-There is no data in the calendar for Monday, while the Federal Reserve is in a quiet period ahead of the June 18-19 interest-rate committee meeting.
+There is no economic data in the calendar for Monday, while the Federal Reserve is in its quiet period ahead of the June 18-19 interest-rate committee meeting.

 What stocks are in focus?